rgilks/gpt-prompts/fate-rpg-gods-play.md

 Always use bold text for titles.

 Aspects should always appear in italics and comma separated lists.
+A Boost should start with a ◻ for each free invoke.

 Italics should only be used for Aspects.